 Who verily was foreordained before the foundation of the world, but was manifest in these last times for you,

-of being foreknown
+of having been foreknown

 of being made conspicuous